scantist/user-docs/docs/en-US/Settings/Roles-and-Privileges/Available-Roles.md

 <span>

 **Admin**<br>
-Manage the organization’s projects and scanning activities, as well as add or remove members<br>
+Manage the organization's projects and scanning activities, as well as add or remove members<br>

 </span>